 \subsection{Experiment Setups}

 \textbf{Datasets.} To comprehensively evaluate our DCM-Agent framework across a spectrum of complexities, we utilize a diverse suite of seven optimization benchmarks.
 We employ {NL4Opt} \cite{ramamonjison2023nl4opt} and {NLP4LP} \cite{ahmaditeshnizioptimus} as standard baselines for linear and mixed-integer programming.
 To ensure rigorous testing on more demanding tasks, we incorporate {OptiBench} \cite{yangoptibench}, {OptMATH} \cite{luoptmath}, and the {ComplexLP} subset of {MAMO} \cite{huang-etal-2025-llms}.
 Finally, we assess real-world applicability using IndustryOR \cite{huang2025orlm} and ComplexOR \cite{xiao2023chain} datasets.
-The memory is constructed using $500$ problems that do not intersect with the current benchmarks.
+The memory is constructed using $500$ problems randomly sampled from the mathematical programming and combinatorial optimization domains within OptiVerse benchmark \cite{zhang2026optiverse}, ensuring no intersection with the evaluation benchmarks.

 \textbf{Baselines.} We systematically compare DCM-Agent with diverse methods on different LLMs of varying sizes, ranging from generic standard LLMs to advanced specialized optimization frameworks.
 We first establish a fundamental baseline using LLMs of varying sizes, including Qwen3 series (8B, 30B, 235B) \cite{yang2025qwen3}, DeepSeek-V3.2 \cite{liu2025deepseek}, and GPT-5.1 \cite{openai2025gpt51}.
 Subsequently, we compare against representative specialized methods: (1) OptiMUS \cite{ahmaditeshnizioptimus}, a multi-agent workflow that enhances reliability through structured input processing; (2) AF-MCTS \cite{astorgaautoformulation}, which employs Monte Carlo Tree Search to sequentially identify variables, constraints, and objectives; and (3) OptiTree \cite{liuoptitree}, which tackles high-complexity tasks by adaptively decomposing problems into manageable sub-problems.